 The NCTIR Alliance saw more than 20 agencies and organisations – with around 80 people from Beca – come together with the New Zealand Transport Agency and KiwiRail to restore access, and rebuild vital roads, railways and the harbour.

 Beca played a key role from the outset, as a critical partner in both the design and construction site teams.
 Our initial input supported the rapid development and locking-in of remediation concepts.

 With a strong focus on engineering geology and geotechnical services, our services included slope risk assessment and mitigation, surveying, design and peer review, construction site support, and project and team leadership.
 Extraordinary efforts from everyone involved resulted in the re-opening of the railway in September 2017, and the highway in December 2017.

 “New Zealand is our home, and many of our people were impacted by the 2016 earthquakes in the region.
-The NCTIR project therefore had a special place in our hearts, as we worked collaboratively with a range of consultants to restore access to the region as quickly as possible,” says David Rowland, Central Shared Path Project Lead.
+The NCTIR project therefore had a special place in our hearts, as we worked collaboratively with a range of consultants to restore access to the region as quickly as possible,” says David Rowland, Coastal Structures Lead.

 Beca and the Alliance’s efforts were also recognised internationally, with the NZ$1.2 billion dollar NCTIR project winning the prestigious 2018 Institution of Civil Engineers (ICE) People’s Choice Award.
 NCTIR was the only Southern Hemisphere finalist, competing against other outstanding engineering projects from across the globe.